60 YEARS BVS-ABR

 • Do you have your own good idea of a challenge in radiation protection?
 Submit it with your registration.
 With your team, you can call upon an expert in radiation protection provided by our society to guide you throughout the competition.

-• Document the solution and the process how your team reached it (on paper, via illustrations and/or video), and send it to radioact60y@bvsabr.be by 8 November 2023 at the latest.
+• Document the solution and the process how your team reached it (on paper, via illustrations and/or video), and send it the organising committee.

 Final

-During the final on 17 November 2023, a selected number of teams creatively present their project and solution in front of a jury of experts.
-The public event will be organised by BVS-ABR in Brussels (Académie Royale de Belgique, Hertogstraat 1, Brussels).
-During the subsequent award ceremony, the three winning teams will receive their prizes.
+During the final on 17 November 2023, a selected number of teams creatively presented their project and solution in front of a jury of experts.
+The public event was organised by BVS-ABR in Brussels (Académie Royale de Belgique, Hertogstraat 1, Brussels).
+During the subsequent award ceremony, the three winning teams received their prizes.

 About BVS-ABR